celikkoseoglu/celikk-personal-website-nextjs/_posts/portingCRAtoNextJS.md

 These results seem to be a fair comparison because in both cases, I'm hosting the production build of my website.
-On one side, I have the CRA production build running using `firebase serve`, on the other side, I have the NextJS production running using `yarn build && yarn start`.
+On one side, I have the CRA production build running using `firebase serve`, on the other side, I have the NextJS production build running using `yarn build && yarn start`.
 To make sure these results are also reflected in the real world, I've also run the same test on hosted websites.
 On one side, I had my CRA website hosted on Firebase, one the other side NextJS hosted on Vercel.
 Results did not change.

-#### 9) What's Next?
+#### 9) What's next?

 NextJS comes with several other handy tools.
 I haven't discovered all of them yet but the next thing for me is to use the [Next/Image](https://nextjs.org/docs/basic-features/image-optimization) component.